trittimo/Stratego/README.md

 ## Milestone 3 Progress

-Stefan Brand: I worked in the software engineer role and helped implement the Board and Piece classes.
+Stefan Brand: I worked in the software engineer role and helped implement the Game class.
 I used TTD while developing these classes and the control logic of the application.
-I spent the majority of the time on this milestone pair programming with Vibha but also spent time finishing up the Board class on my own.
+I spent the majority of the time on this milestone pair programming with Vibha.
-I added some more detail to some of the Javadocs in the Board class.

 Vibha Alangar: I worked in the software engineer role and Stefan and I implement both added more logic to the Board and Pieces class, as well as started the game class.
 We worked to get some of the game logic in.
 We pair programmed, using TDD to test the Game Logic.
 Stefan and I worked together and checked each others work.